happysmaran/OuroborOS/README.md

 ---

 ## Previously Discussed Content
-* **Assignment 4 (Socket Programming):** The `aesdsocket` logic will be adapted to create a "Kill-Switch" listener that allows the system to be triggered remotely via a specific TCP packet.
+* **Socket Programming:** The `aesdsocket` logic will be heavily adapted to create a "Kill-Switch" listener that allows the system to be triggered remotely via a specific TCP packet.
-* **Buildroot Integration:** Custom packages and rootfs overlay techniques learned in Assignments 4-7 (prob.
-8 and 9 too, in a way) to bundle the daemon and destruction scripts.
+* **Buildroot Integration:** Custom packages and rootfs overlay techniques learned in Assignments 4-7 to bundle the daemon and destruction scripts.
 * **Init Scripts:** Using SystemV init scripts to ensure the watchdog daemon starts immediately upon boot.

 ---